SystemSpace/Compendium/compendium.rst

 Is there any way to break the cycle?
   You may always choose to leave LFE - or you can soulshatter.

+When you transfer to LFE through conventional means, are you able to arrange where you are starting? like, for example, in a remote, medieval civilization?
+  Depends on whether you already have a body or not.
+If you already have a body from another System, you can pick an available entry point, if you don't its fully random.

 Is it common to soulshatter in LFE?
   No, its seen like death in Life, except more rare.